 It is a condition that usually affects the scalp, and can be characterized by red, flaky patches of skin and dandruff.
 The oily parts of your body, like the face, upper chest and back, can also be affected by this condition.

 Seborrheic dermatitis is common among infants and is referred to as crib cap.
-It usually occurs within the first few months of their birth, gradually fading away with time.
+It usually occurs within the first few months of their birth, gradually fades away as they grow.

 What Causes Seborrheic Dermatitis?